 Key takeaways: Implementing omnichannel banking

-- Advanced analytics and granular customer data for better targeting of customer needs and wants.
+Advanced analytics and granular customer data for better targeting of customer needs and wants.

-- Personalization of marketing across every channel, based on data-driven insights into customer activity and sales journey.
+Marketing personalization across every channel, based on data-driven insights into customer activity and sales journey.

-- Motivated instigators equipped with the tools and understanding of processes to operate in an omnichannel environment.
+Motivated instigators equipped with the tools and understanding of processes to operate in an omnichannel environment.

 2. Client-centric vs bank-centric.
 Historically, banks have focused mainly on managing clients’ money reliably and processing their transactions accurately.
 In omnichannel, banks must discard the bank-centric view in favor of a client-centric approach, by shifting attention to the interactions with customers.